MarketingFebruary 23, 2026

 Having got your first few users and gained some early validation of the product idea, it’s time to throw yourself into the lions’ den and start targeting the tech enthusiasts.
 This means engaging with them where they live.
 Here are some ideas:

 • Post your startup on Reddit.
-If you're looking for tech enthusiasts, Reddit is the place.
-It also happens to be one of the largest websites in the world, which not many people realize.
-If you're not familiar, it's essentially a forum platform with lots of communities - called subreddits - for different interests.
-There are several subreddits you could post your startup to, including /r/startups, /r/startup_ideas, /r/startup, or even /r/roastmystartup if you're feeling thick-skinned.
+If you’re looking for tech enthusiasts, Reddit is the place.
+It also happens to be the fourth most popular website in the world, which not many people realize.
+If you’re not familiar, it’s essentially a forum platform with lots of communities — called subreddits — for different interests.
+There are several subreddits you could post your startup to, including /r/startups, /r/startup_ideas, /r/startup, or even /r/roastmystartup if you’re feeling thick-skinned.
 You should also target subreddits focused on the topic or pain point your startup is aiming to address, as well as join in with the communities aimed at entrepreneurs such as /r/entrepreneurridealong.
-Just be mindful of the rules in each subreddit and don't spam the site.
-There is a great write-up of relevant subreddits over at Logic Rank.
+Just be mindful of the rules in each subreddit and don’t spam the site.
+There is a great write-up of relevant subreddits over at GummySearch, which is also a brilliant tool for Reddit audience research.

 • Find and engage with relevant people on social.
 Find and follow influencers in your industry and start commenting on their content.
-Set up a search term on a tool like Tweetdeck and engage with people who are expressing the pain you're aiming to address.
-Join groups and answer questions there.
-The one thing to keep in mind is the target audience: if you're after business customers for your B2B startup, focus on Linkedin and Twitter.
-If you're targeting young consumers and have good visual content, look on Instagram.
+Use scraping tools on Apify combined with LLMs to identify customer pain points as they are expressed live online.
+If you’re less technical, you can simply set up monitoring using a social listening tool like Awario and identify people who are engaging with your competitors or related brands.
+The one thing to keep in mind is the target audience: if you’re after business customers for your B2B startup, focus on Linkedin.
+If you’re targeting young consumers and have good visual content, look on TikTok or Instagram.
 Engaging on social is something you need to do alongside your actual posting strategy (more on that next).

-• Answer questions on forums and groups.
-Forums are still a thing in 2022, and many of your users might be found lurking on forums related to your industry or topic.
+• Answer questions on forums and Hacker News.
+Niche forums are still a thing, and many of your users might be found lurking on forums related to your industry or topic.
 If so, sign up and start answering questions, particularly if they relate to one of the pain points you are aiming to solve.
-Linkedin and Facebook groups are also decent sources for this.
-One of the biggest sites for engagement of this nature is Quora, a highly popular Q&A platform where you can really show off your expertise and gain a wide audience.
-The controversial psychologist Jordan Peterson once wrote a response on Quora that directly led to a book publishing deal.
-The founders of Unbounce also invested a lot of time early on in answering questions on Quora and other forums.
+Hacker News is one of the most powerful platforms for this if you have a tech audience — use the “Show HN” format to showcase your product and engage with the community.
+LinkedIn groups and Slack communities are also decent sources for this kind of engagement.
+The founders of Unbounce invested a lot of time early on in answering questions on forums and community platforms, and it paid off handsomely.

 A bit of groundwork engaging with your target audience in their own communities can pay huge dividends.
 When Firedrop got posted on Hacker News we acquired 2000 new users in 24 hours!